 Dual Credit Opportunities

 Become a dual enrollment student and earn high school and college credit at the same time.
-Dual enrollment classes enable students to accelerate their education while paying a reduced cost per credit.
-Plus, students who enter college with several credits may be able to graduate early or have the time to enhance their college experience with a second major, minor, study abroad program or extra-curricular opportunities.
+Dual enrollment classes enable students to accelerate their education, while paying a reduced cost per credit.
+Plus, students who enter college with several credits may be able to graduate early or have the time to enhance their college experience with a second major, minor, study abroad program,

 - Fill out the Online Application Form.
 Classes are offered by South Dakota State University.